Dhool (2011 film)

 Dhool is a 2011 Indian Kannada-language romantic action film written and directed by Dharani, son of director M. S. Rajashekar in his second directorial venture after Baalashiva.
 The film was produced by M. H. Sunil.
 The film stars Yogesh, Aindrita Ray and Prakash Raj.
-It was a remake of Tamil hit film, Thiruvilaiyaadal Aarambam directed by Boopathy Pandian.
+It was a remake of Tamil hit film, Thiruvilaiyaadal Aarambam (2006), directed by Boopathy Pandian.
 Prakash Raj reprised his own role from the original version.
 The film stars the soundtrack and original scores composed by V. Harikrishna.

-The film released on 29 April 2011 across Karnataka to positive response.
-However critics noted that the remake version could not match up to its original Tamil version.
-The film was also dubbed into Hindi as Dildaar in 2013.
-The film collected 1,00,00,000 rupees at box office.

 Plot

 Guru (Yogesh), an unemployed youth is a carefree guy.
 He meets Priya (Aindrita) in a temple and instantly falls for her.
 Priya is the sister of rich industrialist Nanda (Prakash) who is extremely possessive about her.
 Knowing his adamant attitude, Guru approaches Nanda and asks for his sister's hand.
 Enraged upon his daring, Nanda kicks him out of the house.
 But Guru silently woos Priya and both fall in love.
 Nanda uses his money power to break this alliance in several attempts but fails.
 Later Guru takes up a challenge to win over Priya using his money power and succeeds.